 4. Don’t forget about the Black Friday

 Many consumers start with their Christmas shopping on Black Friday.
-Therefore, it makes sense to start with your marketing already in November.
+Therefore, it makes sense to start with your holiday marketing already in November!

-However, it’s quite difficult to stand out during that time as there are ads and offers everywhere.
-That’s why it’s wise to approach potential customers through influencers who recommend your products to their followers, introduce the Black Friday special offer, and direct them to your online store.
+However, standing out during that time is quite a challenge as there are ads and offers everywhere.
+That’s why it’d be wise to reach your customers through influencers who recommend your products to their followers, introduce the Black Friday special offer, and direct them to your online store.

-GymShark is one of the brands that do influencer marketing very well within Black Friday.
-They introduce their offers a few weeks earlier, both on their website, on social media channels, but much more through brand ambassadors on their Instagram, YouTube, and Facebook.
+GymShark is one of the brands that run excellent Black Friday influencer campaigns.
+They introduce their offers a few weeks earlier, both on their website, and on social media channels, but much more through brand ambassadors on their Instagram, YouTube, and Facebook.
 Influencers share their favorite products, outfits, and the prices of clothing.

 This way they already stand out earlier, and on the day all the other brands come out with their special offers, they already have an advantage.